DELETE

 Syntax

-DELETE FROM table_name The table whose values you want to remove.
+<table_name> The table whose values you want to remove.

-USING from_item Table expressions whose columns you want to reference in the WHERE clause.
+USING from_item Optional.
+Table expressions whose columns you want to reference in the WHERE clause.
 This supports the same syntax as the FROM clause in SELECT statements, e.g. supporting aliases.

 Details